The Aaron Papers www.the-aaron-papers.net

 shall prove me perverse.
 21I

 am perfect; I regard not myself; I despise my life.
-22It is

 all one; therefore I say, He destroys the perfect and the wicked.
 23If